D and C (dialation and curretage) is a procedure to scrape and collect the tissue (endometrium) from inside the uterus.

 The health care provider will insert an instrument called a speculum into the vagina.
 This holds open the vaginal canal.
 Numbing medicine may be applied to the opening to the uterus (cervix).

 The cervical canal is widened, and a curette (a metal loop on the end of a long, thin handle) is passed through the opening into the uterus cavity.
-The health care provider gently scrapes the inner layer of tissue, called the endometrium.
+The provider gently scrapes the inner layer of tissue, called the endometrium.
 The tissue is collected for examination.

 Why the Procedure is Performed